For the David Bowie song, go here. For the television series, go here.

-Often overlaps with fire powers due to being formed by burning, resurrection or instantaneous death due to its association with death, and teleportation due to the visual effect of dissolving into ashes when doing so.
+Often overlaps with fire powers due to being formed by burning, resurrection or instantaneous death due to its association with death, and Flashy Teleportation due to the visual effect of dissolving into ashes when doing so.

 - Rangiku's zanpakuto Haineko can dissolve into ash, with each particle a tiny blade that she can make take different forms, and move the ash using the sword's hilt to cut targets.

 - A technique of Yamamoto's Bankai, Zanka no Tachi South: Kaka Juuman Okushi Daisoujin, reforms the ashes of those he has killed into an undead army.